oshd-slf/HS2SWE/README.md

 # HS2SWE

 Model for converting gap-free snow depth (HS) recordings to snow water equivalent (SWE) without additional inputs such as meteorological data.
-The model has been developed and tested using daily observations sofar and is currently implemented in the Matlab programming language.
+The model has been developed and tested using daily observations sofar and is implemented in the Matlab and Python programming languages.

 [![DOI](https://zenodo.org/badge/797108512.svg)](https://doi.org/10.5281/zenodo.14809810)

+The model is described in the publication:

+Magnusson, J., B. Cluzet., L. Quéno, R. Mott, M. Oberrauch, G. Mazzotti, C. Marty, T. Jonas; 2025; Evaluating methods to estimate the water equivalent of new snow from daily snow depth recordings; Cold Regions Science and Technology, 233; 10.1016/j.coldregions.2025.104435.

-## Example for running the model
+## Example for running the model in Matlab

 The following example reads snow measurements from the Weissfluhjoch field site, runs the HS2SWE model, and finally displays the results: